welshk91/Eirene/README.md

 Unlike a pure ExoPlayer development environment, this library tries to handle much of the boiler plate code and setup.
 While this removes some of the configurability, the library allows for an easy, general use case out-of-the-box.

 ## Demo Project
-A demo project is included in this repo under the `app` directory
+A demo project is included in this repo under the `app` directory.
+A more advanced demo will be provided in a separate repository in the future.
+The plan is to release the demos to the Google Play Store when they mature.

 ## How To Include
 #### Warning: This library is still in 'pre-alpha'.
 Expect changes to the APIs!